Cyberdad247/I-Creations/firebase_integration_research.md

 - Implement real-time synchronization for collaborative agent development
 - Use offline capabilities for better user experience

+### 3. Agent Visual Builder Integration
+- The Agent Visual Builder will use a drag and drop interface to allow users to define the flow of the agent.
+- The drag and drop will be composed of draggable components like input/output nodes, API connectors and tools.
+- The workflows generated in this visual builder will be stored and retrieved using the firebase real time database or firestore.

 ### 3. AI Capabilities Enhancement
-- Integrate Gemini AI with existing Manus AI and Monica AI capabilities
+- Integrate Gemini AI with existing Manus AI and Monica AI capabilities.
+- This drag-and-drop tool will be used as a more efficient way to connect Manus AI, Monica AI and Gemini AI.
 - Use App Prototyping agent for rapid development of new agent interfaces
 - Leverage multimodal prompts for enhanced agent interactions

 ### 4. Hosting and Deployment
 - Deploy the Creation AI Ecosystem using Firebase App Hosting